mataroa-blog/mataroa/docs/code-walkthrough.md

 Django ORM-speak.
 This always displays the latest schema.

-`main/migrations/` includes all incremental migrations required to reach the schema defined in `main/models.py`.
+`main/migrations/` includes all incremental migrations required to reach the schema defined in `main/models.py` starting from an empty database.

-We use the built-in Django system to generate and execute mgirations:

-The steps to make a schema change would be something like:
+We use the built-in Django commands to generate and execute migrations, namely `makemigrations` and `migrate`.
+For example, the steps to make a schema change would be something like:

 1. Make the change in `main/models.py`.
 See
 [Django Model field reference](https://docs.djangoproject.com/en/3.2/ref/models/fields/).
 1. Run `python manage.py makemigrations` to auto-generate the migrations.
+1. Potentially refactor the auto-generated migration file (located at `main/migrations/XXXX_auto_XXXXXXXX.py`)
 1. Run `python manage.py migrate` to execute migrations.
 1. Also `make format` before committing.